The technique that amplifies the power of your intention...

 Exercise 1 – Conscious talking

-Throughout the day, only speak when you have something relevant to say - and you are able to say it consciously.
-Notice any time your speaking is triggered from something on the outside.
+For a week, throughout the day, remember to only speak when you have something relevant to say.
+This will force you to be present before you say anything to consider if it is relevant or not.
+In this was, if you decide to speak, you will be doing from a state of presence.
+Notice any time your speaking is triggered from something on the outside, rather than you conscious decision.
 You can start by avoiding any unnecessary expressions (i.e. complaints, gossip, generic comments about the weather, etc.).
 Or you can find a topic and avoid thinking or talking for the whole day (e.g., weather, latest news, one person, one situation, etc.)

 Exercise 2 - Be present every time you switch on or off a light or anything electrical